Oru CBI Diary Kurippu: Plot

-Omana's father Thomachan and her sister Annie are determined to seek justice for Omana. take the case to the CBI with the help of Chacko.
-The Director of the CBI assigns Sethurama Iyer, Deputy Superintendent to head the investigation.
+Omana's father, Thomachan, and her sister, Annie, are determined to seek justice for Omana.
+They take the case to the CBI with the help of Chacko.
+The Director of the CBI assigns Sethurama Iyer, the Deputy Superintendent, to head the investigation.
 He is assisted by CI Harry and SI Vikram.
-Iyer and his team commence the investigation and find evidence of political interference in the investigation, an increased amount of phone calls to Ministers and Party Leaders from Narayanan's phone number and ₹1000 rupees worth of cash withdrawals from Ouseppachan's bank that were never reported in the books.
+Iyer and his team commence the investigation and find evidence of political interference in the investigation, an increased amount of phone calls to Ministers and Party Leaders from Narayanan's phone number, and ₹1000 rupees worth of cash withdrawals from Ouseppachan's bank that were never reported in the books.
 Iyer meets with Varma and Chacko who help him with his investigation by informing him of inconsistent testimony from suspects and the inconsistencies with the Regional Medical Examiner's autopsy report.
-Later, Iyer and his team bring two dummies with the same height and weight as Omana to Ouseppachan's house.
+Later, Iyer and his team bring two dummies of the same height and weight as Omana to Ouseppachan's house.

-They drop one straight down from the roof, as if it jumped, and threw the other off the roof as if someone had thrown the body.
-They find that Omana's body landed approximately the same place as the dummy that was thrown, and concluded that she could not have jumped that far off the roof on her own.
+They drop one straight down from the roof, as if it jumped, and throw the other off the roof as if someone had thrown the body.
+They find that Omana's body landed in approximately the same place as the dummy that was thrown, and concluded that she could not have jumped that far off the roof on her own.
 They decide to track down Ouseppachan's driver, Vasu, who has been missing since the morning after Omana's death.
-Harry finds out that Vasu had given some jewellery as collateral for a loan to a local bank.
-Among the jewellery was a bracelet belonging to Omana.
-They finally find him and where he confesses that on the night of Omana's death, shortly after he got home after dropping off Ouseppachan, Narayanan came to his house and told him that Sunny had accidentally killed Omana during a domestic dispute.
+Harry finds out that Vasu had given some jewelry as collateral for a loan to a local bank.
+Among the jewelry was a bracelet belonging to Omana.
+They finally find him, and he confesses that on the night of Omana's death, shortly after he got home after dropping off Ouseppachan, Narayanan came to his house and told him that Sunny had accidentally killed Omana during a domestic dispute.
 Narayanan and the others implored him to carry Omana's body from her bed to the roof and fling her off.
-It was during a moment alone with Omana's dead body that Vasu had noticed her gold bracelet and decided to steal it, before throwing her corpse off the roof.
+It was during a moment alone with Omana's dead body that Vasu noticed her gold bracelet and decided to steal it, before throwing her corpse off the roof.